Furubira, Hokkaido: History

 Furubira was established as one of many Pacific herring fishing settlements in the region at the beginning of the Edo period (1603 - 1868).
 The town was formally incorporated in 1902.

 Economy

-Manganese was once mined at the head of the Furubira River; mining ceased in the town in 1984.
+Manganese was once mined at the head of the Furubira River.
 The mine was located at Inakuraishi.
+Mining ceased in the town in 1984.

 The Port of Furubira, located near Cape Maruyama, is an active fishing port.
-Shrimp, Alaska pollack, and saltwater clams are a mainstay of the economy.
+Shrimp, Alaska pollock, and saltwater clams are a mainstay of the economy.
 The Furubira River provides irrigation for the production of rice, potatoes, and soybeans.
 Beef, pork, and poultry are also raised in the town.

 Education

 Hokkaido Furubira High School closed in 2012.